wp-plugins/post-contact-form-7-data-to-crm2/readme.txt

 Stable tag: 1.0.0
 License: Apache License, Version 2.0

-Post the contact form 7 data to opentaps crm2
+Link Contact Form 7 to opentaps crm2

 == Description ==

-Integrates WordPress Contact Form 7 with opentaps CRM2 (www.opentaps.com), your free web/mobile/social CRM.
+Use WordPress Contact Form 7 to create contacts in opentaps CRM2 (www.opentaps.com), your free web/mobile/social CRM.

 This plugin posts the contact form 7 fields (first name, last name, company, phone, email, comments only) into CRM2.
 A contact will be automatically created, and you will be able to access it from the web UI or the mobile app.